Body

 ST226: Actuarial Investigations: Financial

 Introduction to actuarial modelling.
 The application of compound interest techniques to financial transactions.
-Describing how to use a generalised cash-model to describe financial transactions such as a zero-coupon bond, a fixed interest security, an index-linked security, cash on deposit, an equity, an interest only loan, a repayment loan, an annuity certain and others.
+Describing how to use a generalized cash-model to describe financial transactions such as a zero-coupon bond, a fixed interest security, an index-linked security, cash on deposit, an equity, an interest only loan, a repayment loan, an annuity certain and others.
 The time value of money using the concepts of compound interest and discounting.
 Accumulation of payments and present value of future payments.
 Variable interest rates.
 The calculation of the present value and the accumulated value of a stream of equal or unequal payments using specified rates of interest and the net present value at a real (possibly variable) rate of interest, assuming a constant rate of inflation.
 Compound interest rate functions; definitions and use.
 Equations of value with certain and uncertain payments and receipts.
 Introduction to life insurance.
 Life, assurance and annuity functions.
 Calculating means and variances of contracts with contingent payments.

 STAT 499: QUAN FINANCIAL RISK MANAGEMENT